 2- Ligament or tendons moving – These are attached to bones and they move around the bone in your body.
 Sometimes they make a sound as they move.

 3- Grinding– Osteoarthritis is caused by the loss of cartilage in the neck and other parts of the body.
 As you age, losing this cartilage is common and can lead to the bone grinding on bone.
 Ouch!
 That is usually painful.
+If you’re wondering why your neck cracks and hurts, this could be related.
+You’ll usually be able to see this on an x-ray.

 Is it Safe to Crack Your Neck?